 Let’s dive in.

-You’ve probably seen trial memberships offered by other teachers online, and there’s a good reason for this: when it comes to signing up new students, they work!
+You’ve probably seen trial memberships offered by other teachers online, and there’s a good reason for this: when it comes to signing up new members, they work!

 Letting your customers try one of your memberships before committing is a good way for you to get into a regular routine of teaching online.

-It also helps potential students ensure that your teaching style is a good fit for them.
+It also helps potential members ensure that your teaching style is a good fit for them.

 If you don’t want to offer free trial periods, you could try something even simpler, and teach your first few classes without cost.
 No memberships needed.